 For nutritional counseling and weight-loss plans, doctors typically recommend a combination of exercise and a diet consisting of nutrient-rich whole foods.
 This combination should promote a proper balance between caloric intake and energy output.
 This balance differs from person to person and you should consult with your doctor or a licensed nutritionist to find out the right caloric intake for you.

 Doctors also strongly encourage a diet with balanced selections from the various food groups.
 This includes:

 - Fruits, vegetables, whole grains, fat-free or low-fat milk or milk products

 - Sources of protein such as lean meat, poultry, fish, beans, eggs and nuts

 - Decreasing saturated fats, trans fats, cholesterol, sodium and added sugars

-Not only can a balanced diet help you feel more energetic, but proper nutrition also can help you maintain a healthy weight and possibly avoid a host of degenerative spinal conditions such as bulging discs, sciatica, and osteoarthritis.
+Not only can a balanced diet help you feel more energetic, but proper nutrition can also help you maintain a healthy weight and possibly avoid a host of degenerative spinal conditions, such as bulging discs, sciatica and osteoarthritis.

 Making diet a part of your treatment plan